 The METRO companies collaborate with a large number of external business partners.
 Before entering into contractual relationships, a risk-based examination is performed to determine whether there are reasons from a compliance perspective not to engage that party.
 Certain groups of business partners, such as consultants with contact to public officials as part of the order fulfilment, require an in-depth audit that is appropriate for the risk.
 A digital tool for compliance auditing is available to all group companies for this purpose.
 The audit approach is risk-based and the audit can be carried out in various degrees of intensity, for example in the form of self-disclosure or by using external databases with relevant risk information.

 Proper implementation of the defined risk-based measures for the implementation of the CMS is ensured through frequent KPI reporting.
 Based on KPI reporting, a compliance maturity level is determined annually, which in turn is incorporated into risk classification and definition of measures.
 The efficacy of our internal compliance controls is regularly assessed by our Internal Audit unit.
 As part of METRO’s GRC approach, the Group Audit department evaluates the effectiveness of the group-wide CMS every year.
 This assessment is presented to the Management Board and the Supervisory Board as part of the regular reporting on compliance issues.

-Overall, the mentioned control and monitoring measures demonstrate an appropriate level of compliance maturity.
+Overall, METRO has implemented far-reaching processes and measures that are meant to ensure an appropriate level of compliance maturity.